 Now, both of the above numbers don’t account for Social Security, but because you need to wait until at least 62 to start drawing Social Security, you’ll need to be sure you don’t need it, especially at first.

 Extreme early retirement gets easier if you have a head start of some kind, whether it is an inheritance, a windfall of some kind, or just being lucky.
 The Rich Dad, Poor Dad guy had more than a little bit of the latter.
-Buying houses in Hawaii, not by having some kind of great knowledge, but just by happening to live there, right before cheaper air travel made Hawaii homes and land much more valuable was key to his success.
+Buying houses in Hawaii, not by having some kind of great knowledge, but just by happening to live there, right before cheaper air travel made Hawaii homes and land much more valuable, was the key to his success.
 Doing the exact same thing, at the exact same time on the East coast would have led to catastrophe and likely bankruptcy when real estate prices in that region collapsed like never before.

 Otherwise, super early financial independence takes dedication to saving and investing at an extreme level that most people can’t achieve.